WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 ### News
 - Recruting PhD student for Spring 2023 (Remote advising is also welcome!).
 - [10/2022] Our paper "Regression based Optimizer Statistics generation based on q-error" has been accepted by 2022 IEEE International Conference on Big Data Industry track.
+Thanks to our collaborators from Auburn University, California State University, and Microsoft!
 - [08/2022] Our computational chemistry project is funded by AWS Cloud Credit for Research program.
 Thanks to AWS!
 - [08/2022] Our tutorial "Spatial Big Data Meets AI: Applications and Perspectives" is accepted by IEEE Big Data 2022.
-Thanks to our collaborator!
+Thanks to our collaborators!
 - [04/2022] Our paper "Projection Image Synthesis using Adversarial Learning Based Spatial Transformer Network for Sparse Angle Sampling CT" is accepted by EMBC 2022.
 - [03/2022] Join IEEE BigData 2022 PC.
 - [11/2021] One paper is accepted by DATE 2022.